camb416/pudt-3200/README.md

 	  Strive to include in some way both Qualitative and Quantitative Data

-Submission Four: Display your infographics in Studio
+### Part Three: Display your infographics in Studio
-	- 10-15 minute Class discussion around each one.
+	- 10-15 minute Class discussion around each assignment
-	- 10 minute presentation by student.
-Presentation must include ONLY
-	  - Images or reproductions of the infographic itself, either in whole or in part
-	  - Photos, notes and/or items collected during your visit.

-Submission Five: Process documentation
+### Part Four (Optional, not graded as part of this assignment): Process Documentation & Digital Infographic
+	- Date and time of visit ARRIVAL, and DEPARTURE
+	- Photos
+	  - At least one photo of you pointing to something of interest
+	  - A photo of the entrance or whole building (or as much of it as you can fit in a pic)
+	  - A representative photo of your selected collection, gallery or exhibition.
+	  - A photo or series of photos of the object you selected from that collection.
+	- Receipts or tickets stubs, stickers
+	- Any collected ephemera you can (exhibition pamphlets, marketing materials...)
+	- Any recorded notes on visit
-	- Sketch of three infographic ideas
+		- Sketches of infographic ideas
-	- Three or more in-progress images of your infographic
+	- In-progress images of your infographic

-Grading: Assignment Two will be graded on the following criteria:
+### Grading

-1) Completeness
+1) Completeness: 20%
-0-20
-2) Creativity in Data Collection
+2) Creativity in Data Collection 20%
-0-20
-3) Graphic Presentation
+3) Graphic Presentation 20%
-0-20
-4) Creativity in Display of Data
+4) Creativity in Display of Data 20%
-0-20
+5) Depth of Qualitative and/or Quantitative Data 20%

+### Schedule

+Feb 1, 2017: Request Museum in class.
+Priority by random selection.
+No tradesies.
+Feb 8, 2017: Allocated time for question & answer/1-on-1 creative review
+Feb 15, 2017: Present work (printed & mounted)

+Mid Term Project

+In this self-directed project, students will seek out, capture, and re-contextualize image and artifact data.

+Part One: Identify a website, online collection or dataset to use.
+  - Write a paragraph about why this is the best or most interesting data in your own words.
+Sell it

+Part Two: Collect and cache the data in a usable format for later use (the final piece should not hit the internet).
+  - List the items you've collected quantitatively: How many images, how many megabytes?
+How many words?
+How many years of information?
+  - Prove it with screenshots and samples

+Part Three: Visualize this data in a static print-ready graphic.
+  - Write a two-sentence explanation of the graphic and the role data plays in it.

+Part Four: Create an interactive visualization of your material.
+  - Design the piece to use a specific interaction input (though it doesnt need to use it yet...).
+Describe the intent in words
+  - Can be "spacebar technology"... a single button input, or a first-person shooter-style interaction
+  - The visualization should add something to the information.

+Part Five: Write a one-page abstract about your visualizations.
+  - Include your motivations and learnings, as well as emergent behavior ot qualities of the information.

+ Feb 1, 2017: Receive assignment
+ Feb 22, 2017: Show your Part Two, Part Three work: informal presentations March 1, 2017: Show your Part Four work: informal presentations March 8, 2017: Work Session, 1-on-1 creative feedback March 15, 2017: Mid term project presentations: 15 minutes each (present parts 2, 3 and 4)

+ ### Grading

+1) Completeness: 20%
+2) Creativity in Data Collection 20%
-5) Presentation
+3) Graphic Presentation 20%
-0-20
+4) Creativity in Display of Data 20%
+5) Depth of Qualitative and/or Quantitative Data 20%